adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ### Response
 > Range: `0.0` - `1.0`

-Adjusts how aggressively the car's own countersteer force ramps up (before it caps out at [Max angle](#max-angle)).
+Adjusts how aggressively the car's self-steer force ramps up (before it caps out at [Max angle](#max-angle)).
 This does not affect manual countersteering.

-Higher values will make the car feel tighter, causing its natural countersteer force to fight harder to go straight.
+Higher values will make the car feel tighter, causing its self-steer force to fight harder to go straight.

-Lower values will make the car more loose, as the car's countersteer tendency won't be as aggressive.
+Lower values will make the car more loose, as the car's self-steer tendency won't be as aggressive.

 When driving on off-road surfaces, this value is internally decreased to allow for a looser "rally-style" driving utilizing the car's claw grip.